 This is an online course that gives students enormous scheduling flexibility.
 Every assignment will be given at least double the adequate time needed to complete the assessment based on past experiences.
-Hence, accommodation for up to double the time needed to take an exam is already included in the assessment periods.
+Hence, accommodation for up to double the time needed to take a quiz is already included in the assessment periods.
 As a result, there will be no makeup quizzes for reasons not accepted by the University.
-There are no make-ups or non- penalized extensions without proper documentation of excused events and prior notification (in the case of excused, planned absences that fall under the categories of the UF policy).
+There are no make-ups or non-penalized extensions without proper documentation of excused events and prior notification (in the case of excused, planned absences that fall under the categories of the UF policy).
 Unexpected illnesses documented by a physician (not a physician's assistant) are grounds for a makeup quiz.
 Otherwise, the deadlines are real and strict.
 As a student, it is your choice to complete all quizzes and assignments.
-If you choose not to take a quiz or assignment because of another activity (work, social engagement, etc.), you will get a zero for the grade.
+If you choose not to take a quiz or assignment because of another activity (work, social engagement, etc.), you will accept responsibility for a grade of zero on the assignment.